 Loft Office Design

 Having a large open space with slanted ceilings can be a challenge.
 Ones wall space is limited with this style but I knew the spaces that I wanted to add.
 Like this twin bed for taking photos of our linen bedding and for taking naps.
 I actually take a quick ten minute nap every day to rejuvenate my brain.
 Having a bed just under a window means there is no beautiful artwork so I went with a gorgeous chandelier, that my hubby would call a head bonker.
 I’m ok with that though.
 My goal was to have the bedding as the focal point and the add little touches of decor that wouldn’t be overwhelming.
+Now focusing more in our office here are 9 Real Tips for Working from Home.

 The wall paper was one of my first purchases.
 Having a focal point and some color ideas brought everything else into play.
 Have you hung wallpaper lately?
 I know it’s so 80’s but this was easy as its pre-pasted and comes pre-measured as a wall mural.
 We did have a challenge hanging it, but it got done and won’t tell my disastrous story here.
 As that will have to be another blog post.
 Just know that I would do this all over again.
 I would do it for the beauty it adds to this loft office design.